 Students who are not ready to declare a major are assigned to an advisor who will help them structure their course schedules in a way that provides an appropriate foundation for their future major course work.
 The advisor also helps students to look at course options that will be helpful in making a decision about the major.
+For a sample one-year schedule, see the Information for Undeclared Majors guidesheet.

 If you have chosen a career in teaching, you should consult with the Chair of the Education department as early as possible in your curriculum planning.
 You should discuss requirements for both Seventh-day Adventist and California State teaching credentials.
 Early identification with the elementary or secondary teaching profession as a career is essential for structuring an orderly academic program.
 If you are a candidate for elementary teaching, you should register your intention after one quarter in residence.
 If you are a transfer student, you should register your intention upon enrollment.
 You will be admitted to the teacher education program after your application has been approved by the Education department.
-Further information is available at the Education department office.
+Further information is available at the Education department office or on their web page.

 Academic Start Guide